ssardina-agts/agtcity-sarl-mw/README.md

-# SARL Agent Interface Framework for MAC Agents in the City 2017
+# SARL Agent Middlware Framework for MAC Agents in the City 2017

-This is the SARL infrastructure to control an agent team in the [2017 MAC Agents in City Contest](https://multiagentcontest.org/)
+This is the SARL Agents in City Middlware infrastructure to control an agent team in the [2017 MAC Agents in City Contest](https://multiagentcontest.org/)

 You can see the infrastructure working by [watching this demo video](https://youtu.be/nFR7Strp9ms).